Everything Trying to Kill You aka: Everything Is Trying Tokill You

 Many other planes of existence fit this as well.
 The Plane of Negative Energy drains your life force, and if it kills you there's no way to resurrect you because your body will crumble to dust, which then vanishes.
 The Plane of Positive Energy feels wonderful, until you discover that if your hit points (which constantly increase there) reaches double your normal maximum, you explode.
 Then there's the Plane of Elemental Fire, which is Exactly What It Says on the Tin.
 The Planes of Elemental Water, Earth, and Air are similar for the other elements, making it difficult to find a place you can just survive for a few minutes without life supporting magic in most Planes.
 The places where these six planes meet form Para- and Quasi-Elemental Planes, which typically combine the most lethal aspects of each of their parent Planes.
 Going into the Outer Planes (which more or less correspond to possible Afterlife destinations), there are entire dimensions filled with hideous monsters that want nothing more than to chew on your soul for all eternity (and there are no less than seven of these Planes), even more so than they want to kill the denizens of the other similar Planes.
 There's an entire plane of pure chaos, where only a strong mind can allow you to impose a small bubble of order around yourself to survive in.
 Even the relatively benign residents of some of the Planes may attack you if you have a different alignment, or if you violate some obscure rule of behavior that you have no way of knowing about.

 Dark Sun is a strong contender for the most kill-happy of all D&D campaign ever published.
-Players are advised to have three characters, because death is so expected in the settings.
+Players are instructed to create a character tree of four characters who are assumed to know each other, because death is so expected in the settings.
 The game starts with your characters at level 3, instead of 1— simply living a life in this hellhole qualifies as adventuring.
-As for the punchline: few other campaign settings can net you the honor of being brutally murdered by psionic vermins.
+Few other campaign settings can net you the honor of being brutally murdered by psionic vermin.

 This is arguably the primary appeal of Paranoia, as much of the dark humor comes from the endlessly creative ways the players and the GM can kill the Troubleshooters.
 Between untested R&D weaponry, malfunctioning robots, traitors everywhere, and the ever-omnipresent maniacal Friend Computer, it's easier to count the things that aren't trying to kill you.
 If the clones are not risking death buying a can of Bouncy Bubble Beverage, the GM's a wuss.